Remarkable capital of the arts, Florence is among the most important cultural centers in Italy.

 There are plenty of organized trips to discover the Tuscan wine country, visit farms and wineries, and taste some authentic food from the region — this is the best way to do it, unless you prefer to rent a car and explore Italy independently.

 Driving in Italy can be… well, chaotic, especially with via controllati (I once had to pay 150 euros in fines and another 150 euro in “administrative fees” for driving on the wrong road in Bologna).

 If you’re just needing a car for one day, I’d suggest taking a guided tour.
-If you plan to drive around more of Italy on a longer Italian itinerary, it may be worth the potential stress of renting a car.
+If you plan to drive around more of the region on a longer trip, I recommend renting a car in Tuscany.

 Things You Shouldn’t Miss in Florence

 Florence attracts tons of tourists every year that flock to this beautiful city, thanks to its impressive cultural heritage that offers so many wonderful sightseeing opportunities.